superyuri/Countdown-Winform-PPT/ReadMe.md

 1. Please close other Powerpoint applications before using this program.
 Otherwise it may cause exceptions.

+1. Please close the speaker view, otherwise the program will become abnormal.

 1. This document also needs to complete.

 # PPT倒计时-winform控制